AbdelrhmanSamir6633/Sales-Analysis-Excel/README.md

        - SalesTerritory table: contains Name and ID of each Territory with columns [TerritoryID] and [Name].
        - Products table: contains details about each product with columns [ProductID], [SubcategoryID], [CategoryID], [Product Name], [Subcategory Name], and [Category Name] that describe full characteristics of each product.

-  The Dimensional Data Model is STAR SCHEMA as shown below:
+  The Dimensional Data Model is STAR SCHEMA, as shown below:

   Data Model:
 ![Data_Model](https://github.com/user-attachments/assets/65386f8f-abf3-4e51-b7e4-616978679806)